braydio/Arbit/ROADMAP.md

 - BC = ETH/BTC (sell ETH for BTC)
 - AC = BTC/USDT (sell BTC for USDT)

+### New Triangle Candidate: SOL → BTC → USDT
+- AB = SOL/USDT (buy SOL with USDT)
+- BC = SOL/BTC (sell SOL for BTC)
+- AC = BTC/USDT (sell BTC for USDT)

+Rationale: SOL has strong liquidity and an active BTC cross on Alpaca and Kraken, increasing the odds of small, frequent inefficiencies.
+This triangle is added to default configs for both venues.
+Rollout steps below help validate safely.

 ### Profit Calculation
 **Current Implementation:**
 ```text